scottcolfer/scottcolfer.github.io/_posts/2025-10-05-how-to-finish-writing-a-book.md

 # What I learned About Writing and Self-Publishing a Book

 If I were to end with what I learned about writing a book it would be as follows:

-Beautiful question — and the perfect closing reflection for this Field Note.
-Here’s what stands out, looking across the whole arc of *Movement Creates Clarity* — not as bullet points, but as patterns of learning that you lived through:

 ### 1. Constraint is freedom